information

 1. Teachers: Carefully review the submission guidelines below and select up to two artworks/artists to participate.

-2. Work with students and parent/guardian (for students under 18) to complete and submit this online submission form no later than Sunday December 15.
+2. Work with students and parent/guardian (for students under 18) to complete and submit the online submission form during the fall semester (typically December, exact date announced fall 2025).
 This required form is the “permission slip” where student/family member authorizes UAMA to store and display the artwork.
 It also asks for full artwork details (title, dimensions, materials) and contact info for student and teacher, and gives the option for student artists to create a 150 word statement to appear with their artwork.

 Dates and Deadlines

-Time period to physically drop-off artworks at UAMA: Saturday January 11 – Saturday February 1
+Time period to physically drop-off artworks at UAMA: January-February 2026

 Submission Guidelines